curvenote/docs-cli/index.md

 # Curvenote CLI

-+++ {"oxa":"oxa:EplL6AlILV3RGEDPzj5U/IaFX0NQNRnPdm5tvByQ2.5","pinned":false}
++++ {"oxa":"oxa:EplL6AlILV3RGEDPzj5U/IaFX0NQNRnPdm5tvByQ2.6","pinned":false}

 `curvenote` is a library and a command line interface (CLI) that provides modern tooling for technical writing and reproducible science.
-Our mission is to help in transitioning scientific communication out of static documents and promote more connections between how researchers work, and how they share that work.
+Our [mission](https://curvenote.com/why) is to help in transitioning scientific communication out of static documents and promote more connections between how researchers work, and how they share that work.

 Critical to that mission is providing tools that: